ingridal/java-tasks/README.md

-## RAE411 Spring 2021
+## Learning JAVA
-Notes & supplementaries for the RTU course "Telecommunications Software (RAE411)".
+Collection of exercises on JAVA programming from the RTU course "Telecommunications Software (RAE411)".